Missing Tooth Replacement

 Candidates for Dental Implants

 We will begin the tooth replacement process with an implant dentistry consultation.
-Our dentists will examine your jaw and gums to determine if you are a good candidate for dental implants.
+Dr. Fulbright will examine your jaw and gums to determine if you are a good candidate for dental implants.
 Age is not a barrier to implant dentistry; in fact, people of all ages are choosing dental implants for tooth replacement.

 In general, you are a good candidate for implant dentistry if: